Fall 2024

 • If you are reporting monarch larvae observed, count larvae once per week at a particular milkweed patch and submit one report representing the total count of larvae that week at that milkweed patch.
 For larvae observed at other locations, submit additional reports.

-Did you see a MONARCH butterfly?
-(Show picture(s) on this instruction page!!!)
+Did you see a monarch butterfly?

 Please report all monarch adults (ie. butterflies, not eggs or larvae) that you see, whether or not you think they are migrating.
 Reports should reflect the number of monarchs you observe at a single location, for a single day.
 In comments, include behaviors (e.g., nectaring, flying directionally, egg laying, mating), how you estimated the number sighted, and time spent observing.